OneIdentity/SafeguardPowerBI/SafeguardPasswords/README.md

 ## About the project

-The aim of One Identity Safeguard Power BI Connector (Power BI Connector) is to provide a solution for customers to visualize their audit data captured by [One Identity Safeguard for Priviledged Sessions] (SPS) in a highly configurable way compared to the on-box reporting system of SPS.
-The Power BI Connector uses basic authentication with the local login method to connect to SPS, and imports sessions metadata that matches the criteria specified in the Power BI Connector's input parameters.
+The aim of One Identity Safeguard Power BI Connector (Power BI Connector) is to provide a solution for customers to visualize their audit data captured by [One Identity Safeguard for Privileged Sessions] (SPS) and [One Identity Safeguard for Privileged Passwords] in a highly configurable way compared to the on-box reporting system of SPS / SPP.

+The SPS Power BI Connector uses basic authentication with the local login method to connect to SPS, and imports sessions metadata that matches the criteria specified in the Power BI Connector's input parameters.
 After successful data retrieval, the Power BI Connector returns two tables:

 - **Info**: contains information about the data fetching process for debugging purposes, and the version of the Power BI Connector.
 - **Sessions**: contains the actual sessions metadata

 The project also a includes the One Identity Safeguard Power BI Report Template (Report Template) to quickstart report creation and visualize your audit data.

+The SPP Power BI Connector also uses basic authentication to connect to SPP.
+After connection users are prompted to enter API query options and may select data from a variety of SPP API endpoints.
+This data is returned in a table.

+Several SPP report templates are included:

+- **Entitlement report**: equivalent to SPP UI built-in Entitlement Report
+- **Asset Ownership report**: equivalent to SPP UI built-in Asset Ownership Report
+- **Account Ownership report**: equivalent to SPP UI built-in Account Ownership Report
+- **Metrics Report**: presents data about password management activity

-## Installation and usage
+## SPS Installation and usage

-To use the connector,
+To use the SPS connector,

 1. Get a connector MEZ file compatible with your SPS version from the [Releases] page, or build it from source code following the steps described in the [Contribution] guide.
 2. Copy the file to your `%USERPROFILE%\Documents\Power BI Desktop\Custom Connectors` folder.